lucidrains/lumiere-pytorch/README.md

 - [x] following the conclusions of Tero Karras, improvise a variant of the 4 modules with magnitude preservation

 - [ ] test out on <a href="https://github.com/lucidrains/imagen-pytorch">imagen-pytorch</a>
+- [ ] look into multi-diffusion and see if it can turned into some simple wrapper

 ## Citations